 Ah, hmm.
 I’m in my car, listening to a CD track of the same tune, “When the Music’s Over.”
 Woah, ok.
 Been rather obsessive about this one lately, in this gnarly year of the Great Magnet, 2016

 The music still soothes me, takes me back to that rebellious 15-year-old youngster, a child really, who has snuck out of his parents’ house in Marin County and now still watches, and feels, the Doors at the Avalon in March ’67.

-Of course, this album track I’m playing [Live at Matrix “San Francisco” 1967], recorded about six months after I saw it performed, is faster, and has different words in the middle section.
-I seldom get as far as “the scream of the butterfly,” which, as a lyric addition, does not do much for me.
+Of course, this album track I’m now playing of ”Music’s Over,” from the Strange Days album which was recorded about six months after I saw it performed at the Avalon, has a faster tempo than originally played live, and has different words in the middle section.
+Listening to the album track I now seldom get as far as “the scream of the butterfly,” which, as a lyric addition, does not do much for me.
 I always start the tune over by that point.

 Still, the album version of the song works, especially, as I say, the first half.
 The legendary Paul Rothchild’s production sharpened the sound, with the drums tweaked to perfection, the keys and guitar clearly defined, and Morrison’s vocals brilliant.

 And that scream on the cut is top notch, arguably the best one recorded in rock history.